audioxide/data/data/posts/20210217-reviews-django-django-glowing-in-the-dark.md

   This virtuosic approach results in some great songs spread across the tracklist, though I would likely find the whole thing more engaging if Django Django had stuck to a definitive musical concept.
 After all, just because you can do something doesn’t always mean you should.
 Similar to [Khruangbin’s album from last year](/reviews/khruangbin-mordechai/), _Glowing in the Dark_ plays more like mood music.
 Good mood music, so we’re clear.
 I just think there’s a lot more in the tank that we’re not seeing.

   _Glowing in the Dark_ is covered in so much haze that, despite some serious musical detours, tracks still tend to blend together.
-This is very much the selling point for many listeners, and there’s no knocking the aesthetic.
+This is very much the selling point for many listeners, though, and there’s no knocking the aesthetic.
 I myself have grown enamoured with a handful of tracks.
 “Got me Worried” is a clear favourite, practically pleading to be played over a Tarantino film in which a handsome group of individuals are driving through Texas on a dry, sunny day.
 “Free from Gravity” is one of the more welcome curveballs, especially with its cute synth lines that bubble up during the chorus, and “Night of the Buffalo” is a cinematic journey with more twists and turns than I expected for a song under four minutes.

   How typical of me to wish for more songs with such a sense of theatrical drama.
 What can I say?
 I just love music that sets a scene.
 For the most part, _Glowing in the Dark_ excels more at establishing a baseline vibe.
 Whilst this comes with some limitations, there’s no denying that the album has more than enough to please all types of listeners.